ceejbot/skyrim-modding/slides.md

 - it's a CommonLibSSE mod: C++
 - it uses **imgui** to draw UI not Flash
 - this is why it was fast
-- but other design decisions made it buggy
+- but other design decisions made it flakey
-- and I had an idea about how to do layout customization
+- and I had an idea about how to do menu interactions

 I can fix it, right?